Published on in Neonatology Update

 Managing infants with life-threatening airway anomalies can be challenging due to their unique anatomy.
 Unexpected airway emergencies occur frequently in the neonatal intensive care unit and must be addressed immediately and with meticulous care, often with specialized equipment and multidisciplinary expertise.

-To address this need, in 2008 CHOP began discussions to develop a Neonatal-Infant Emergency Airway Program to improve medical responses, communication, equipment usage and outcomes for all infants requiring emergency airway interventions in the NICU.
+To address this need, in 2008 CHOP developed a Neonatal and Infant Emergency Airway Program to improve medical responses, communication, equipment usage, and outcomes for all infants requiring emergency airway interventions in the N/IICU.
 By 2016, the program had been well established, and its standardized measures and streamlined procedures were in regular use, including a multidisciplinary airway response team of pediatric ENT, neonatology, respiratory therapy, and anesthesia-critical care physicians, as well as a specialized pager notification system and an emergency equipment cart.

-In order to assess the program’s effectiveness, the researchers analyzed all airway emergency events that occurred in CHOP’s NICU from 2008 to 2019.
+In order to assess the program’s effectiveness, we analyzed all airway emergency events that occurred in our N/IICU from 2008 to 2019.
 Respiratory therapists present at each emergency event recorded specialist response times, as well as equipment use and patient outcomes.